 This Budapest spa hotel had quite a variety of hot and cold food available in the breakfast buffet.
-With hot food they have and not limited to eggs, bacon, roast vegetables and sausages.
-What I particularly like is that we could order omelets from the waiters and they will bring us a freshly made omelet from the kitchen.
+With hot food, they have and not limited to eggs, bacon, roast vegetables and sausages.
+What I particularly like is that we could order omelettes from the waiters and they will bring us a freshly made omelette from the kitchen.

 Our thoughts on Danubius Gellert Hotel

 In a city so famous for the thermal baths, Danubius Gellert Hotel is truly the last historical Budapest spa hotel.
 Everywhere other Budapest spa hotel is now modern and new.
 Although this hotels is only four stars, their service is brilliant.
 From the receptionist to the waiters, they always serve us with a smile.
 Even when we requested for some hot water late at night they came straight away with a water kettle.